North Dakota Water Quality at a Glance

 Major Water Sources and Challenges

-- Missouri River System: Serves central and western North Dakota including the Bismarck area, providing reliable water supply with established treatment infrastructure and comprehensive quality monitoring programs.
+- Missouri River System: Serves central and western North Dakota including the Bismarck area, providing reliable water supply with established treatment infrastructure.
+PFAS detections in Bismarck’s treated water have historically been very low and below quantifiable levels after treatment.

 Emerging Contaminant Response